Transatlanticism: Recording and production

 Transatlanticism was recorded between December 2002 and June 2003.
 The album was mainly recorded at the Hall of Justice, a studio in Seattle's Fremont neighborhood that Walla purchased in 2000.
 A large portion of recording was also completed at Tiny Telephone Studios in San Francisco, where Walla worked as an engineer.
 He credited that studio as "the fifth member of the band", noting that its isolated location allowed him to "get locked in there in the most beautiful kind of way."
 The group made a conscious effort to spread out the recording process across months and studios, as they had had a poor experience recording its predecessor in a short time frame.
 Sessions at both studios were typically held over five day spans, with the band working leisurely and allowing themselves time to return to the recordings later for a fresh perspective.

 In contrast to the negative atmosphere that produced its predecessor, the working environment for Transatlanticism was a kind and creative one.
 McGerr's joining the band refreshed their own commitment to the project, including Walla, who had at various times threatened to leave in the past.
 Gibbard considered it key that Walla was enjoying himself, and cited it as an integral piece to the album's success.
 To help spark inspiration during the recording process, the quartet utilized Oblique Strategies, a card-based method for promoting creativity jointly created by musician Brian Eno and painter Peter Schmidt, first published in 1975.
-As with previous Death Cab records, Transatlanticism was recorded entirely on analog tape, avoiding the convenience of digital technology, which was still new then.
+As with previous Death Cab records, Transatlanticism was recorded entirely on analog tape, avoiding the convenience of digital technology.

 With the extra time taken in the studio, the fidelity of the album is of a considerably higher quality than previous efforts.
 The band recorded 12 songs, but left one incomplete at the time of its release.

 Prior to the album's release, Gibbard stated: "...unlike The Photo Album, I feel like this record is definitely more like a proper album.
 We’ve tried to construct it with transitions of songs going in and out of each other, and I think it's a little bit more expansive than the last record."